sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 ### 4.1 Future Items

 Items that are out of scope of this HLD will need to be taken up in the future.
 As part of the review, the following items were identified:
-1. Hardware upgrades of Chassis components like firmware, BIOS etc. This will need to cover high level work-flow, responsibilities of control-card vs line-card in the upgrade process, supported commands etc.
+* Infra - Hardware upgrades of Chassis components like firmware, BIOS etc. This will need to cover high level work-flow, responsibilities of control-card vs line-card in the upgrade process, supported commands etc.
-2. Management of status LEDs like board-LED,  chassis-LED etc. This will need to cover responsibilities of control-card (PSU led, FAN led etc) and line-card (board led etc).
-Need a 'show LED' command support at Chassis level.
-3. Support for operational commands.
+* Infra - Support for operational commands.
 As part of chassis will need support of reload and reboot commands.
+* Chassisd - Reboot with reason option.
+In module_base.py, reboot() API to be enhanced with reboot-cause.
+The level of reboot can also be taken as input – power reset, linux reboot, cpu module reset etc.
+* Chassisd - Get_change_event() notification handling to detect async card up/down events.
+* Infra - Platform (software) driven fault management handling - bottom up approach.
+* Infra - Add new LED daemon (different from the one used for port LEDs) to monitor and manage all different LEDs like board, master-status for peripherals like FAN, PSUs.
+Also, add CLI command 'show led status' CLI to display them.
+Can this be captured as part of system health-monitoring process?
+* Thermalctld - HLD needs to add section for Voltage, current environmental as TODO section.
+Required for managing these sensors and their use-cases - impact on board, LC & FC power consumption calculation.
+* Thermalctld - Certain vendors/platforms have three categories to measure temperature severity - minor, major and critical - and raise alarms and perform actions accordingly.
+Requirement would be to have low_minor_threshold, high_minor_threshold, low_major_threshold, high_major_threshold, low_critical_threshold, high_critical_threshold.
+* Infra - API for platform to provide this polling interval.
+For example, polling interval is set to 60s in thermalctld.
+This could be too relaxed for some vendor's board(s).
+Like some operate at 10 s polling for thermal.